-I suck at DIY electronics.
-I regularly fail at putting AA batteries in the remote the right way around.
-But I also really dig the design of this timepiece.
+I suck at DIY electronics (I regularly fail at putting AA batteries in the remote the right way around) but I really dig the design of this timepiece.

-Two keywords, one click and a renamed file later, I have an awesome word clock widget on my desktop, courtesy of open-source system-stats tool Conky.
+Two keywords, one click and a renamed file later, I now have an awesome word clock widget on my desktop, powered by open-source system-stats tool Conky.

 Here’s how you can get it too.

 Desktop Word Clock Conky

 Conky themes can be super complex to set up and confusing to newer users.
 The good news is that qlocktwo is a total breeze to get running.
 It requires little (if any) tinkering or file editing.

 I know what some of you are thinking.
 It’s a fair point, and one that always crops up whenever we write about Conky configs that have a clock in them.

 “What’s the point of a clock widget?
 The time is already on your screen in the panel, and most of the time you won’t see it.”

 This is a legitimate observation.
 Most of the Conky widgets I have on screen are usually obscured by open windows.

 But then that’s true of any desktop widget, be it a clock, RAM monitor or weather forecast.
 In many ways all Conky configs are less about their binary utilitarianism and more about the overall look, feel and function of your desktop.